 It seemed Chris Cornell and me both found our way out.
 He too, was a survivor of the party scene in the 90s.
 I didn’t follow his personal life, and to be honest wasn’t aware that he was back on the charts fronting his new band at the time, Audioslave.
 But like a long lost sister who powered through Aquanet hairspray and faded jeans torn at the knee, I was proud we were both doing well in our new lives.

-It took hours for the news of Chris’s passing to sink in.
+It’s been a few weeks since learning of Cornell’s death.
 Like millions of us who knew him only through the lens of celebrity, the feelings of loss was (and still is) real.
 Since I posted my thoughts on this horrifying news on Facebook, my wall has been decorated with stories from fellow stripper sisters about when he serenaded us on stage through the speakers.
-And as one of my friends shared – he and his band mates cooked for her and her pals at her house – before she even realized they were Soundgarden.
+And as one of my friends shared – he and his band mates cooked for her and her pals at her house – before she even realized they were members of Soundgarden.

 Then there is the why.
 Headlines continued to dominate the internet just hours after the news: Dead at 52.
 Fifty fucking two.
 Just four years older than me, I couldn’t help but think the unthinkable.
 But it was true.
 Cornell couldn’t find his way out of whatever darkness he was living – and he decided to end his life.